 With active parents, it is no wonder that Russell often has many jobs on the go at once.
 Having recently retired as a metal fabricator and engineer at Pioneer Hi-Bred after 31 ½ years, Russell is certainly not kicking up his heels or resting on the porch.
-He runs the Wilkins Tree farm, his sawmill, custom plants trees, does a little consulting and welding, and is planning on taking more time to go fishing with his wife Chris.
+He runs his tree farm, sawmill, custom plants trees, does a little consulting and welding, and is planning on taking more time to go fishing with his wife Chris.

 Chris and Russell met over 23 years ago.
 They married only a few months later, and have never looked back.
-Chris is currently employed at Pioneer Hi-Bred as the Assistant Manager of their Country Store.
 Between Russell and Chris, they have raised six children and enjoy their grandchildren and great grandchildren.

 When Russell was employed with Pioneer Hi-Bred, he was a fabricator and engineering technician designing and testing research equipment.